 The 2nd schedule compression technique: What is crashing in project management?

-Second schedule compression technique is crashing.
+Second technique is crashing.
 In crashing schedule compression technique, there is a trade-off between cost and schedule.
 If the scope is the same and project is behind schedule, another option for compressing the schedule is putting extra resources on remaining activities of the project.
 Because if it is possible to assign more than one resource on an activity, activity duration will decrease respectively.
 This will help to complete the project faster.
 However, since these extra resources were not in the initial plan, there will be an additional cost if crashing is used for schedule compression.

 5 major steps to follow if the project is behind the schedule